pridiltal/priweb/content/home/demo.md

 [Anomaly detection in high-dimensional data - to appear in JCGS](https://arxiv.org/abs/1908.04000)

-*This article proposes a framework to detect anomalies in high dimensional data suing feature engineering.*
+*This article proposes a framework to detect anomalies in high dimensional data using feature engineering.*

 [Anomaly Detection in Streaming Nonstationary Temporal Data - in JCGS](http://127.0.0.1:6501/publication/oddstream/)